streetpea/chiaki-ng/docs/setup/configuration.md

 !!!
 Example "My Wireless Connection by the Numbers"

     I'm using the $5GHz$ band for `chiaki4deck` on my Steam Deck, meaning the total bandwidth for all devices on my local network is $1,300 Mbps$ (remember Internet connection itself doesn't matter since we're only using our wireless router for local streaming).
-Since I am using the settings in [Choosing Your Remote Play Settings](#choosing-your-remote-play-settings), I'm using $(30,000 + 19,200) Kbps \approx 50 Mbps$ out of the total of $1,300 Mbps$.
-This means I'm using about $4\%$ of my $5GHz$ band.
+Since I am using the settings in [Choosing Your Remote Play Settings](#choosing-your-remote-play-settings), I'm using $30,000 Kbps$ or $30 Mbps$ out of the total of $1,300 Mbps$.
+This means I'm using about $2\%$ of my $5GHz$ band.
 In other words, I still have plenty of bandwidth for watching Netflix :zany_face: while I play on my Steam Deck!

 !!!
 Question "What Performance Can I Expect?"